santoshsmalagi/Developer-Essentials/Structuring-a-Multi-file-C-Program.md

  # Structuring a Multi-File C Program - PART I

 The following example illustrates the concept of multi-file C programming by calling functions defined in external files.
+Basically, functions are defined in their respective files and bought into the scope of ```main.c``` using ```extern``` keyword.

  * ```main.c```          # processes command line arguments, references functions declared externally in other files
  * ```standard.c```      # function definitions for add(), sub(), mul(), divide()